-We already knew that a night of cocktailing isn't exactly the best thing for our skin—the dehydrating properties of alcohol leave us prone to dryness and puffiness, among other things.
-But here's another not-so-fun fact: Drinking can actually mess with your strands, too.
+We already knew that a night of cocktailing isn't exactly the best thing for our skin—the sugary and dehydrating properties of alcohol leave us prone to dryness and puffiness, among other things.
+But here's another not-so-fun fact: Drinking can actually mess with your hair, too.
 It makes sense, but… ugh.

-Of course, the obvious solution is to drink in moderation, but there are a few other things that can help in conjunction with this.
+Of course, the obvious best solution is to drink in moderation, but there are a few other things that can help in conjunction with this.
 "It is also important to eat a balanced diet consisting of proper nutrients, vitamins, and protein, and to also drink plenty of water," says Dr. Dorin.
+Although no one was questioning it, it turns out everyone was right about that one glass of water per drink ratio.
 "Hydration is key to healthy, shiny, hair."
-Supplement healthy eats with biotin, and chase a night out with a hydrating hair mask for good measure.
+You should also take your supplements regularly, and chase a night out with a hydrating hair mask for good measure.